turboderp/exllama/README.md

 **2023-06-17**: Fixed a nasty bug in the fused attention that was causing slightly incorrect cache states on 13B and 33B models.
 You definitely want to update.

 **2023-06-18**: LoRA support now.
-Still needs a lot of testing and som optimization, and currently you can't stack multiple LoRAs during the same inference.
+Still needs a lot of testing and some optimization, and currently you can't stack multiple LoRAs during the same inference.
 There's also no support in the web UI yet.